sourcegraph/sourcegraph-public-snapshot/doc/code_search/reference/queries.md

 </style>

-This page describes search pattern syntax and keywords available for code search.
+This page describes search pattern syntax and keywords available for Universal Code Search.
 See the complementary [language reference](language.md) for a visual breakdown.
 A typical search pattern describes content or filenames to find across all repositories.
 At the most basic level, a search pattern can simply be a word like `hello`.
 See our [search patterns](#search-pattern-syntax) documentation for detailed usage.
 Queries can also include keywords.
 For example, a typical search query will include a `repo:` keyword that filters search results for a specific repository.
 See our [keywords](#keywords-all-searches) documentation for more examples.

 ## Search pattern syntax